 Take, for example, Human Resources.
 HR is one of the most essential internal factors in a company’s long-term success.

-While hiring often takes center stage, your HR team is responsible for a million other duties that directly influence your bottom line but aren’t as visible as hiring.
-These could be responsibilities like legal compliance systems, audits, conflict resolution, policy creation, streamlining, training and leadership development.
+While hiring often takes centre stage; your HR team is responsible for many other duties that directly influence your bottom line but aren’t as visible as hiring.
+These could include legal compliance systems, audits, conflict resolution, policy creation, streamlining, training and leadership development.

 Research has found that between 40-50% of HR time is spent handling talent management and responding to internal queries and questions.
-This takes away from your teams time, time that could be better spent on planning, strategizing, recruiting and developing talent.
+This takes away from your team’s time, time that could be better spent on planning, strategising, recruiting and developing talent.

-With an HR chatbot, you can handle everything from employee query resolution to candidate qualification.
+You can handle everything from employee query resolution to candidate qualification with an HR chatbot.

 Suggested Reading: Chatbots: Applications, Use-cases & Templates

-As Chatbots become the new norm, expect legislation to catch up.
-In 2018, we saw global attempts at regulation control rampant data processing and collection.
+As chatbots become the new norm, expect legislation to catch up.

-Given that chatbots trends need to horde data to improve their conversational capabilities, 2019 will present a year of stand-offs.
+Given that chatbots need to horde data to improve their conversational capabilities, 2022 will present a year of stand-offs.